$ cd ~rsapkf/_

 After I switched entirely to Linux last year, I decided to learn C++ by following a Stroustrup's book and do the exercises in Vim to brush up on my Vim skills.

 I found a Reddit thread where someone had asked the same question.
 The first comment on the thread said, "Alt+Tab because I didn't know Super could do that as well."
 Okay.
-But what was the beginning of the biggest distraction of my life, was the second comment with 7 upvotes.
-It said, "Neither, because I use i3wm. :)"
+But what proved to be the beginning of the biggest distraction of my life, was the second comment with 7 upvotes.
+It said, "I use i3wm, so none of those :p"

 Now, as a voraciuosly curious person, I had to do a quick search — I had never heard of i3wm before.
-As some of you might already know, it's a powerful and popular tiling window manager.
+As some of you might already know, it's a powerful tiling window manager.
 One look into its documentation, I knew I always needed something like this in order to do things effectively.

 I found that the default look that i3 comes with isn't very attractive.
 Not just its look, but I had to do a number of additions and modifications to its config file to make things work properly.